TeachersFirst - Featured Sites: Week of May 30, 2021

 Grades1 to 7

-In the ClassroomCreate your account with your email, teacher name, username, and some basic information.
+In the ClassroomCreate your account with one of several social media programs, or your email, teacher name, username, and some basic information.
 Create your dashboard by adding a class and class name.
 You can create multiple classes.
-View the several teacher dashboard video tutorials to get started.
-Student accounts can be created manually or by importing an XLS or CSV file.
+From the teacher dashboard on right menu choose Teacher Resources to view the several teacher video tutorials to get started.
+Click the class name to add students; student accounts can be created manually or by importing an XLS or CSV file.
 Students will automatically be "friends" with other students in the same class, but can also invite students from different classes.
 Share this site with students (and parents at back to school night) using your interactive whiteboard or projector.
-Show students the video tutorial "How to Add Books" to get them started.
-You can use the tutorial in your blended or remote learning classroom by considering using playposit, reviewed here, with the tutorial to add comments and information.
+Students also have video tutorials; show students the video tutorial "How to Add Books" to get them started.
+In your blended or remote learning classroom enhance students' learning for this tool using the tutorial (s) along with MoocNote, reviewed here, to add comments and information.
 Students can create bookshelves for books they are reading, that they have read, and that they want to read.
-Students can earn badges and points for the books they read.
+Students can earn points and badges for the books they read.
 This tool will get students excited about reading since they can connect with friends to share book reviews and swap book recommendations.
 Students also practice persuasive writing, comprehension, and typing skills by completing reviews, reports, and reading logs online.
 This tool is great to keep track of student home reading or if you are teaching remotely!
 Besure to list this site in a parent newsletter or on your website as one to use to avoid the "summer reading slide."

 Grades2 to 12